 What’s Next?
-Start Thread Testing!
+Start Testing Thread on Your Embroidery Machine

 Now that you know how and when to better use some of your ingredients, you can start your recipe!
 Of course, before you can choose your thread type, you have to know what design you’re going to stitch out.
 But, please keep in mind:

 Using embroidery designs that were not digitized properly is one of the main reasons you may experience thread breaks.